joeblew999/pb-stack/mod/README.md

 Each Folder is a Module.

-Each Module has a TASK and TOFO file of course.
+Each Module has a TASK and TOFU file of course.

 Each Module has sub folders that are Playground, so we can get a feel for things and work up the architecture and patterns.
 Its the only way to quickly work, learn and then refactor.